ypaulsussman/opl/README.md

 As such, I set out an experiment: I'd (_build a slightly-more-complex-than-CRUD app_) in parallel to (_reading through and, as appropriate, Ankifying the official [Rails Guides](https://guides.rubyonrails.org/)_).

-I eventually settled on writing an app through which I could (_manage and routinely email myself_) quotes from a thousand-record plaintext file I'd been lackadaisically populating since my late... teens... (_!_)
+I eventually settled on writing an app through which I could (_manage and routinely email myself_) quotes from a thousand-record plaintext file I'd been lackadaisically populating since my late... teens...

 Shortly into the project, I realized two things:

-1. auth, full-text search, and frontend asset-management would just never come easy to me w/o deliberate engagement; and
+1. \[_auth, full-text search, and frontend asset-management_\] would just never come easy to me w/o deliberate engagement; and

 2. those RailsGuides are _hefty:_ lot of content in there!